The Winter Gardening Itch

-Welcome to the third and final installment of this series.
+Welcome to the third and final installment of The Winter Gardening Itch.
 Here in The Peg, the GREAT THAW has begun.
 It is time to start sowing some seeds.
 Finally!

 Since I began my Manitoba gardening adventure, almost three years ago now, I’ve been harvesting seeds from our Summer yield to save for the following growing season.